oddbird/start-testing-preso/slides.rst

 * Write a test that fails because of the bug (a regression test).

-* Should be a unit test, unless the bug is due to bad interaction between components that are individually working correctly.
+* Focus the test (don't exercise more code than needed to highlight the bug).

 * Fix the code so the test passes.